 The giant supermarket chain Carrefour is investing millions of dollars into its reputation in China with the largest online ‘branding campaign’ the country has ever seen.
 The highly successful supermarket knows a thing or two about international branding, founded in France in 1959, they now operate in 34 different countries and have cited China as the most important market for global growth, this is because of the increasingly affluent and sizeable middle-class consumer population.

 The campaign revolves around the slogan; ‘there is trust.. we call it Carrefour’ alongside two different videos promoting food safety and quality.
 The keyword here is.. trust.

 There is a trust.. we call it Carrefour

 In China trust and reputation are everything

-The Chinese market is often associated with poorer quality, domestic goods and food scandals.
-Carrefour as an international, French supermarket chain are looking to capitalize on the Chinese association with international brands and quality in order to differentiate themselves.
+The Chinese market is often associated with poorer quality, domestic goods, and food scandals.
+Carrefour as an international, French supermarket chain is looking to capitalize on the Chinese association with international brands and quality in order to differentiate itself.
 It is a huge branding effort in a giant country to entrench its reputation and win the hearts and minds of the consumer.

 The growth of China’s middle-class consumers

 Carrefour opened 100 stores in China within 12 years, this growth was facilitated by growing levels of consumer wealth in the country, and grocery shopping budgets have thus increased year on year.

 There are now 300 million middle-class consumers, and with changing, levels of wealth come changing expectations and a growing emphasis on quality.
-This underscores why this campaign is so timely and important, Carrefour need to brand themselves as a quality chain with increasing competition from both Walmart and Tesco in the middle kingdom.
+This underscores why this campaign is so timely and important, Carrefour needs to brand itself as a quality chain with increasing competition from both Walmart and Tesco in the middle kingdom.

 The Chinese shopper is discerning